Click Here To Join Our Telegram Channel for FREE daily tutorials!

 On the website www.howtodrillawell.com, you can buy a kit for drilling your own well.
 This kit uses air power to drive an air motor which is down the hole in the well, directly behind the drill bit.
 While a totally different concept than other well drilling methods, it is quite effective.

 Drilling your own 100-foot deep well will cost you about $1,200, not counting the cost of the well pump.
 The kit available from that website will account for about half of that cost, with the other required materials accounting for the other half.
-The kit includes an instruction video and booklet, with detailed instructions for drilling your own well.
+The kit includes an instructional video and booklet, with detailed instructions for drilling your own well.

 There is a lot of preparation in drilling a well in this manner.
 Once again, you start with a starter hole that is made by a post hole digger.
 In addition, you’ll need to dig a small pool of water, as the well hole has to remain filled with water.
 This water acts both to cool the drill and motor, as well as to pump the mud back up to the surface for disposal.
 Without removing the mud, you’ll just end up with a drill stuck down in the ground, without a hole.